 Anthony G. Cotto

-As counsel to the NAIC based in Washington, D.C., Tony represented the NAIC before Congress and Federal Regulatory bodies on all non-health insurance related laws and rulemakings, with a focus on financial regulations, Dodd-Frank implementation, and cybersecurity.
+As part of the NAIC Government Relations team in Washington, D.C., Tony represented the NAIC before Congress and Federal Regulatory bodies on all non-health insurance related laws and rulemakings, with a focus on financial regulations, Dodd-Frank implementation, and cybersecurity.
 He was the primary NAIC staffer responsible for representing state insurance regulators at the Bank Secrecy Act Advisory Group (BSAAG), Financial Banking Information Infrastructure Committee (FBIIC), and the Cybersecurity Forum for Executive and Independent Regulators.
 In addition, Tony provided technical and strategic counsel to association members and staff regarding: receivership, insolvency, market conduct, financial condition, producer licensing, anti-money laundering compliance, housing policy, and all other proposed federal legislation or agency rulemakings affecting insurance.
 Whether through legislative drafting, comment letters, or formal testimony, in his work at the NAIC, Tony ensured that insurance regulators' views were accurately presented to and heard by Federal decision makers.

 Tony's successful legislative and regulatory efforts have earned him four NAIC Star Awards, and for his role in the drafting and passage of the 2015 Policyholder Protection Act, Tony received a Diamond Award, the highest honor given to NAIC staff.